 This guide will not be in chronological order, alphabetical order, or in any kind of order at all.
 Just sharing the bags that we love and what we have learned about them.
 If you wish to leave comments, please do.
 I cannot answer them easily due to the way that Shopify has our blogs set up.

-If you have questions you can email me at email@example.com.
+If you have questions you can email me at firstname.lastname@example.org.
 It may take me a couple of days to answer you.
 I will not answer inquiries on the value of a bag or how you should price your bag to sell it.
 Often times I will have to ask Emily to answer because she has the extensive knowledge.
-She is a college student so sometimes we'll have to wait until she's available to get a good answer.
+She is a school teacher and we'll have to wait until she's available to get a good answer.

 Since this is a mother/daughter effort, you will notice a difference in writing styles.
 Emily is much better at it than I am.
 You'll soon be able to tell who is talking to you in each paragraph.
 So let's get started!